New Skater Training

 What happens during training?

 You'll practice doing skills and drills that build on what you've learned so far.
 You'll be expected to try hard and to never say "I can't" unless it's followed by "yet."
 You'll be offered advice and support from veteran skaters.
 You'll have homework that involves reading the WFTDA Rules, doing take home quizes, and watching roller derby videos.
 You'll have opportunities to volunteer to help at home games to give you a deeper understanding of the sport and its rules.

 As you progress, you'll work your way through the WFTDA Minimum Skill Requirement (MSR) test.
 The MSRs are designed to make sure that you have the skills needed to play roller derby safely.

-Fresh Meat Skaters usually complete the MSRs in the 15 weeks, but it can take longer, mostly depending on sports or skating background, fitness level, and dedication to training.
-There is no time limit to finish the testing however, and skaters can continue to progress after their Fresh Meat Program ends by participating at Intermediate practices, and sideline skating during Advanced practices.
+New skaters usually complete the MSRs in the 15 weeks, but it can take longer, mostly depending on sports or skating background, fitness level, and dedication to training.
+There is no time limit to finish the testing however, and skaters can continue to progress after their New Skater Program ends by participating at Intermediate practices, and sideline skating during Advanced practices.

 What happens after training?